 The Australian Snowy Mountains region is one of the most inspirational, breathtaking yet challenging places to road ride in the country.
 The quality of the road surfaces combined with the minimal summer time traffic adds to the experience of epic climbs and the peace of the Kosciuszko National Park.

 Fulfill your dream of riding the mountains amongst endless high country vistas and through the Australian ski resorts, the inspiring valleys and peaks.

 A variety of road cycling routes can be undertaken both from Lake Crackenback Resort & Spa and in the Jindabyne region which can be tailored to be suitable to any level of rider - below are several routes popular with local riders and visitors alike.

 Lake Crackenback Resort & Spa is centrally located in the Snowy Mountains.
 Several excellent road rides start at our front door.
-If you would like to take advantage of this fantastic location, stay with us on the following road cycling specific package.

 1. Dead Horse Gap and beyond.
 40 - 80km return.